mark-summerfield/murmur/README.md

 The exact number of registers to be available may be specified before any data or instructions using the syntax `^n` where `n` is the number of registers.
-If not specified this will default to 100.
+If not specified this will default to 200.

-All values must be `0` or a positive integer.
+All values must be `≥ 0`.

 _All bets are off if a resulting value would be `< 0`._

 Some extensions are supported as described below.
-Simply any of them (or all of them) that aren't wanted.
+Simply ignore any of them (or all of them) that aren't wanted.

 ### Indirect Addressing Extension